bryanCharlie/JavaDB/README.md

 # jsDBWrapper
-Tasks wrapper for databases, indexed and web storage.
+wrapper for web databases, indexed and web storage.
+Mostly generic and and easily be extended to other database